 The star of the menu.
 It’s pork belly, but they’ve managed to turn the skin into the texture of a thick potato chip.
 The insane crunchy skin mixed with the tender pork meat and fat makes for incredible “mouthfeel.”
 As in, we want to feel this in our mouth, over and over.

 Nice spicy duck bits that you wrap in lettuce and dress up with some lime.
-An awesome balance of hot/sweet/sour, which we've been told is the essence of Thai food.
-After eating this, you'll be a believer.
-(As an aside, does "moo" mean "duck" in Thai?
-This amuses our six-year-old minds.)
+An awesome balance of hot/sweet/sour.

 If someone at your table must have this, get it.
 We admit it’s not the worst idea to have some carbs as a base for all the spices.
 Lers Ros executes on the basics, but they’re not standouts.

-The only dish name that's not in Thai because we couldn't find it on the website.
-Regardless, this exists and you should get it.
-We feel like we're doing the world a service by eating alligator - protecting the people of Louisiana and Central Florida, one hunk of spicy gator meat at a time.
+You should try this.
+We feel like we’re doing the world a service by eating alligator - protecting the people of Louisiana and Central Florida, one hunk of spicy gator meat at a time.